 Our breathable polyester-elastane mattress cover stretches to create air channels, which increases the mattress’s airflow.
 You can easily remove the cover and run it through a washing machine to clean it.

-A queen mattress costs $750, with free shipping, a 10-year warranty, and a risk-free 100-night sleep trial period.
+A queen mattress costs $799, with free shipping, a 10-year warranty, and a risk-free 100-night sleep trial period.
 If you find a Zoma Mattress is not for you, you can return it for a full refund while a local charity or recycling service will pick up the mattress.
 Zoma is also rated as one of the best memory foam mattresses for back pain according to eachnight.

 Why Memory Foam?